pytorch/torchtune/docs/source/tutorials/datasets.rst

             data_dir="data/rl",
         )

-Now we can easily specify our custom dataset from the config.
+Now we can easily specify our custom dataset from the config, or from command-line.

 .. code-block:: yaml